ajunlonglive/crts/readme.md

 # crts

-A real-time-simulation game written in c!
+A real time simulation written from scratch in c

 [website](https://mochiro.moe/crts)